European shares pause for breath; Carillion rivals gain

 While the STOXX has seen a strong start to 2018 and has held at its highest levels since August 2015, weakness among banking stocks and energy kept the index in negative territory, while a stronger euro also added pressure.

+“European equities have been on a tear since the beginning of 2018, and we were due some form of a pullback,” Jonathan Roy, market strategist at Ocean Capital Group, said.

+“What we’re going to have to see now are economic figures coming through as strong as they have been.”

-The pan-European STOXX 600 index was down 0.1 percent in early deals, while Euro zone blue chips .STOXX50E also declined 0.1 percent.
+The pan-European STOXX 600 index was down 0.1 percent in at 1007 GMT, while Euro zone blue chips .STOXX50E also declined 0.1 percent.
 So-called cyclical stocks, whose profits are most sensitive to the strength of the economy, have been the best equity sector performers this year.

-Finnish mining equipment maker Metso (METSO.HE) was the biggest faller on the STOXX, dropping 9.5 percent after its fourth-quarter earnings missed expectations.
+Finnish mining equipment maker Metso (METSO.HE) was the biggest faller on the STOXX, dropping nearly nine percent after its fourth-quarter earnings missed expectations.

+Likewise German retailer Metro (B4B.DE) dipped more than three percent after giving a sales update, with its Russian business showing a slowdown in sales for the key Christmas quarter.

+“Russia is likely to be the catalyst for any share price re-rating, and there is no sign of any progress yet on this front,” analysts at Raymond James said in a note.